-Some of the funds generated by the Pastoral Center are designated by various boards that serve the Archdiocese for endowment funds for long-term investment purposes, and the interest income earned is distributed at the discretion of the boards to individual agencies and schools.
+Some of the funds generated by the Pastoral Center are designated as endowment funds for long-term investment purposes.
+The interest income earned is distributed at the discretion of the senior leadership (the Board) to individual agencies and schools.
 The Pastoral Center has created the Archdiocese of San Antonio Endowment Fund, Inc.; the Archdiocesan Catholic Schools Endowment Fund, Inc.; the Archdiocesan Designated Catholic Schools Endowment Fund, Inc.; and the Seton Home Endowment Fund, Inc. Gifts of cash and other assets are classified as net assets with donor restrictions to be held in perpetuity if the donor's explicit stipulation is to place the funds in perpetuity in one of the Pastoral Center's endowments.
 The income earned on the endowments held in perpetuity is to be made available for program activities.